How to Rekey a Lock

 How Rekeying a Lock Works

-When you rekey a lock by yourself, you will need to purchase a rekey kit that is specific to your brand.
+When you rekey a lock by yourself, you will need to purchase a rekey kit that is specific to your brand of doorknob, lever, or deadbolt.

-You will receive a number of keys (often between three and six keys), all identically cut.
+Rekey kits allow you to rekey a lock to match existing keys in the kit.
+You will receive several keys (often between three and six keys), all identically cut.
 A set of pins comes with the kit, numbered or color-coded to identify their positions in the plug.

 The new keys correspond to the new pins.
 In most cases, all other pieces of the lock stay the same.
 A few simple tools are usually included with the kit.